Hannah Banana: Cultural references

 In the opening scene of the episode, Chris alerts his parents of a failing grade he received at school on a science test, causing his mother to suggest he receive help on his homework.
 Chris then asks his father, Peter, for help who ends up rejecting him, leading Chris to blame his bad grades on the Evil Monkey, and announces that he will prove the monkey is real.
 Peter then suggests that his son would have to do a better job than God when he created actresses Ellen Barkin and Kelly McGillis.

 Later that day, Stewie is shown watching television in the family room, with a narrator announcing a Hannah Montana marathon, as well as a concert in Quahog, Rhode Island, causing him to become excited.
 A scene from an episode of Hannah Montana is then shown, featuring Miley Cyrus, as well as her father, singer-songwriter Billy Ray Cyrus.

 Deciding to sneak into the concert, Brian agrees to dress as rapper Kanye West, and is forced to sing one of his songs by a security guard.
-Despondent, Brian then begins singing the theme song to 1972 NBC sitcom Sanford and Son.
+Despondent, Brian then begins singing the theme song to the 1972 American sitcom Sanford and Son.
 The scene is not shown on TV; Stewie and Brian sneak into the concert in the televised version.

 As the monkey begins bonding with the family, including having a conversation about actress and comedian Sarah Silverman, Chris realizes how much he actually likes the monkey.
 Deciding to help Chris on his homework, the monkey scraps a lame attempt by Chris to write an essay about the 1951 novel The Catcher in the Rye by American author J. D. Salinger, and instead writes an A+ essay titled, "The Slave Trade Allegory of Curious George".
 The two then begin their own personal bonding, and eventually decide to go fishing, leading Chris to catch the comic book superhero Aquaman, before beating him to death and eating him.

 In the conclusion of the episode, Miley Cyrus begins destroying downtown Quahog, causing the monkey to attempt to stop and reason with her.
 Not realizing that Stewie had unsuccessfully reprogrammed her, the monkey is then kidnapped, and taken to the top of a nearby skyscraper, in a parody of the 1933 film King Kong.
 Cyrus is then shot down by Quagmire and Peter while piloting a biplane, before the two rescue the monkey from certain death.
 After being shot during several passes, Miley's robotic skeleton is partially revealed, making her resemble a T-800 from "Terminator".